A table describing the differences between demand generation and lead generation

 4. Integrated marketing

-To make sure all your demand gen channels are on the same page in terms of the value they offer, ensure your marketing and sales teams are aligned.
+To align your demand gen channels around consistent messaging, ensure your marketing and sales teams are aligned.
 They both need to develop shared goals and exchange notes on the target audience to successfully drive results.

-Pro tip: Use intent data to save yourself from creating artificial demand.
+Pro tip: Use intent data to avoid creating artificial demand.

 “Intent data gives you detailed insights into buyers currently displaying signs of being ready to purchase,” says David Reid, the Sales Director at VEM Tooling.